 Catherine was the owner and Artistic Director of Catherine’s Center of Dance in Scottsdale, AZ from 1995-2009.
 She has choreographed for high school musicals and the “Make a Wish Ball”.
 She is a guest choreographer for the Gateway Contemporary Ballet Company in Iowa and a member of the Chicago National Association of Dance Masters, where she holds a certificate of Dance Education.
 Catherine has participated in and won a Ballroom and Latin dance competition at a bronze level.
 She has three daughters and a son and is very excited to bring her love for dance and teaching to the Stoughton Center for the Performing Arts.

+(Miss Britton is currently on a temporary leave of absence.)
 Originally from Janesville, WI, Britton began her dance training at the age of two and a half under the direction of Cheryl Schmidt.
 At the age of 15, she joined the Rockford Ballet Company’s production of the Nutcracker and began taking lessons at The Dance Department under the direction of Ted Jackson.
 She was the National Dance Alliance All-American 1996.
 From 1997 to 1999 she was a member of the Midwest Movement Dance Company also under the direction of Ted Jackson.
 During that time, she traveled all over the country performing, competing and taking classes from well-renowned choreographers such as Ray Leaper, Mia Michaels, Alex Mango and Wade Robson.
 Britton was a member of Attitudes from 2001-2004, an award winning performance company and competition team under the direction of Tanya Adkins.
 She has trained in New York City at the Broadway Dance Center with Tony award winning choreographer Michelle Assaf and at Lou Conte, the studio of the Hubbard Street Dancers in Chicago.
 She began her teaching career in 1997 at Dance Attitudes, Beaujangles, and Mirror Image Dance Academy.
 Britton is ecstatic to be part of the Stoughton Center for the Performing Arts, and looks forward to passing along all of her knowledge and experiences to others.

 Natalie began her dance training in 1978 and her music training in 1979.
 She has studied extensively in ballet, tap, jazz, modern, lyrical, and pointe as well as piano, voice, and flute.
 She graduated magna cum laude with a Bachelor of Arts in Arts Management and was granted numerous awards throughout high school and college, including the illustrious National Arion Award for music.
 She has studied dance and music around the country with renowned artists, choreographers, and companies including Joffrey Ballet and Boston Ballet for dance and James Galway for flute.
 Her performance credits include lead roles in The Nutcracker, Music Man, Bye Bye Birdie, Rented Christmas, The Marvelous Wonderettes, and Winter Wonderettes as well as supporting roles in West Side Story, Sweet Charity, Scheherazade, and many other productions.
 Over the course of her career she has taught ages 3 to adult and filled the roles of assistant producer, producer, music director, assistant director, marketing manager, assistant choreographer, choreographer, and director.
 Natalie has choreographed award winning regional and national competition pieces for Stoughton Center for the Performing Arts Dance Company and has had numerous dance and music students continue professionally as performers and directors around the country.
 She taught for SCPA from 1996 through 2005 and is absolutely thrilled to be back to continue teaching and sharing her knowledge and love of the performing arts.